mahmoudafifi414/OrderProject/README.md

 - Also, the project used here the transaction to make sure all database operations are done together or fail together, so I can assure data consistency.

-- Also, the project is using event-listener (observer pattern) so if the ingredient stock is below 50% it will fire event so listener can send the email and mark notification_send in database to 1 to not send again email regarding this ingredient and this is done with calling "src/order-package/Application/Service/Ingredient/IngredientService.php".
+- Also, the project is using event-listener (observer pattern) so if the ingredient stock is below 50% it will fire event so listener can send the email and mark notification_send in database to 1 to not send again email regarding this ingredient and this is done with calling "src/order-package/Application/Service/Ingredient/IngredientService.php". from
+"src/app/Listeners/NotificationForIngredientBelowHalfInSockListener.php"
 __________________________________________________________________________________________

 # Things to do in the future